SigMaNet: One Laplacian to Rule Them All: Conclusions

-In this paper, we have extended the applicability of spectral graph convolutional networks to graphs with edges of weight unrestricted in sign by introducing the \textit{\signumlaplacian{}} matrix.
-Thanks to its properties, which we rigorously derived, we embedded the matrix into a generalized convolution operator so as to design the generalized GCN \rete{}, capable of handling (un)directed graphs with weights not restricted in sign nor magnitude. \rete{} is the first spectral model ever capable of doing so.
-Compared with similar approaches presented in the literature, \rete{} is also immune to the sign-flipping issue, making it capable to handle graphs with large weights.
-Through an extensive campaign of numerical experiments, we have showed not only the applicability of \rete{} to graphs with negative weights but also its effectiveness in exploiting in a better way than state-of-the-art solutions the information carried by the direction and weight of the edges.
-Future works to cope with the limitations of \rete{} include extending the \textit{\signumlaplacian{}} to the cases of multi-graphs as well as of temporal (or time-extended) graphs.
-All data used in the experiments are publicly available and do not include any personally identifiable information or offensive content.
-The method presented in this paper has no different impact on society than other graph neural network algorithms.
+We have extended the applicability of spectral GCNs to (directed) graphs with edges of weight unrestricted in sign by introducing the \textit{\signumlaplacian{}} matrix.
+Thanks to its properties, which we rigorously derived, we embedded the matrix into a generalized convolution operator which is the cornerstone of our proposed spectral GCN: \rete{}, which is first spectral GCN capable of handling (directed) graphs with weights not restricted in sign nor magnitude.
+Compared with similar approaches presented in the literature, \rete{} also does not suffer from any sign-pattern inconsistencies, making it capable to handle graphs with arbitrarily large weights (also in a completely parameter-free way and without preprocessing).
+Thanks to extensive numerical experiments, we have shown that, on graphs with negative weights where no other spectral GCN can be applied, \rete{}'s performance is either better or in line with more complex architectures, and that, on graphs with nonnegative weights where state-of-the-art spectral GCNs can be employed, \rete{}'s performance is consistently either the best or the second-best across all tasks.
+Future works include extending the \textit{\signumlaplacian{}} to multi graphs and non-digon-free graphs without information loss (an issue shared by every Hermitian Laplacian matrix), and to temporal graphs, as well as experimenting with architectures featuring three or more convolutional layers.